thomatou/ikon/README.md

 Given a desired reservation date and ski resort, as well as the username and password of a particular Ikon pass holder, this script will launch a chrome web browser and look for availability on that given date.
 If no slots are available for that day, the browser will exit, and this process will repeat itself once every minute until the given date, or until availability for that slot is found, whichever comes first.

-Important note: The current implementation only works for ski resorts that are using the Ikon-operated reservations system, i.e. Arapahoe Basin, Big Sky, Brighton, Crystal Mountain Resort, Loon Mountain, Taos, The Summit at Snoqualmie, Windham Mountain.
+Important note: The current implementation only works for ski resorts that are using the Ikon-operated reservations system, i.e. Arapahoe Basin, Big Sky, Brighton, Crystal Mountain Resort, Loon Mountain, Taos, The Summit at Snoqualmie, and Windham Mountain.

 ### Let's go!